 M 098 is divided into 5 modules.
-A grade of 70% or better is required in each module to satisfy the prerequisites for M 121, M 135, M 145, and STAT 216.
+A grade of 70% or better is required in each module to satisfy the prerequisites for M 121, M 135, M 105, and STAT 216.
 This course combines material from Introductory Algebra (M 090) and Intermediate Algebra (M 095) into one semester.
 Introductory Algebra initiates development in the student's ability to organize thought processes and systematically solve problems while preparing students for studies in other courses.
 Course emphasis includes manipulation of variables, exponential applications, introduction to and factoring of polynomials, solving equations, systems of equations, and radicals.
-Intermediate Algebra offers further emphasis on systems of equations, determinants, systems of inequalities, rational expressions, radical expressions, complex numbers, quadratic equations, and exponential and logarithmic functions.
+Intermediate Algebra offers further emphasis on systems of equations, complex numbers, quadratic equations, and exponential and logarithmic functions.